ELELAB/sentieon_wgs_pipeline/README.md

 `submit.py "sentieon_WGS_froz38.sh SAMPLE_NAME.R1.fq.gz 38" -n SAMPLE_NAME -np 38 -move --tunnel | tee -a sentieon_wrapper.SAMPLE_NAME.log`

 ### sentieon_WGS_froz38.sh
-Script to run Sentieons DNAseq pipeline on germline paired-end WGS data and Human Genome build 38.
+Script to run Sentieons DNAseq pipeline on a germline paired-end WGS sample with reference Human Genome build 38.
 Takes as input the R1.fq file and the number of available computing cores to output its corresponding BAM+RecalibrationTable as well as the VCF containing the genetic variants of the sample.
 Quality metrics and figures are also outputed in the results folder.
 Usage: `sentieon_WGS.froz38.sh SAMPLE_NAME.R1.fq.gz [n of cores]`

 # LICENSE